lightbulbjim/edgetx-lua/README.md

 This tool script will delete all the CSV files from the /LOGS directory.
 Handy if, like me, you log every flight in case of disaster but never bother looking at most successful flight logs.

+## Log Position

+This function script will log the current GPS coordinates to `/LOGS/logpos.txt`.
+This is intended for marking positions during search-and-rescue operations.

+Entries are appended to the file in DD format along with a timestamp.
+Nothing will be recorded if there is no active `GPS` telemetry sensor.

 ## Signal

 This is a simple signal health widget for ExpressLRS.
 It shows the RSSI of each receiver antenna as well as RQly.
 The RSSI of the currently active antenna is highlighted.